 What makes Fred’s photography different from any other underwater photography is his rather zen and minimalistic approach to this media.

-Concerned by conservation and environmental issues for many years, in 2005 he starts to work with marine biologists to assist them in their field work.
+Concerned by conservation and environmental issues for many years, in 2005 he starts to work with marine biologists around the world to assist them in their field work.
 He uses his freediving skills to approach the animals and perform tasks such as acoustic and satellite tagging or DNA sampling.
 Fred collaborated with international teams to provide them his practical knowledge and his extensive experience in the water with large marine life.

 During these missions, Fred documents the field work to contribute to conservation on a larger scale through talks and conferences.
 Numerous NGO’s are using his material for their conservation campaigns.